-Here’s a question that 80% of doctors got wrong.
+Here’s a question that 80% of doctors get wrong.

 Have a go before you scroll down…

-Half of the doctors answered A) 9 in 10.
-Only 20% chose the correct answer.
+About half of doctors answered A) 9 in 10.
+Another 30% chose other incorrect answers.
+And only 20% chose the correct answer.

 People underestimate the effect of false positives!

-Even though a 90% sensitivity and 91% specificity sounds pretty good, the effect of the 9% false positive rate has on precision is intuitively underestimated.
+Even though 90% sensitivity and 91% specificity rates seem pretty good, the impact of the 9% false positive rate is grossly underestimated.

 This is an example of the Medical Test Paradox, which is a type of Base Rate Fallacy.

-When we think about this more deeply, we should start to understand that:
+When we think about this more deeply, we start to understand that: